cai4cai/rano2.0-assist/docs/source/README.md

 The following packages are required for the segmentation pipeline (DynUNet).
 These can be installed either in the 3D Slicer python environment or in a separate python environment whose path can be specified in the RANO module.
-The following commands are for installing the packages in the 3D Slicer python environment.
+The following commands are to install the packages in the 3D Slicer python environment.
 - PyTorch: check here which pip command is appropriate for your system (https://pytorch.org/get-started/locally/) (tested with version 2.6)
     - for example, in 3D Slicer's python console type: `pip_install("torch==2.6.0+cu124 torchvision==0.21.0+cu124 torchaudio==2.6.0+cu124 --index-url https://download.pytorch.org/whl/cu124")`
 - MONAI (install from https://github.com/aaronkujawa/MONAI/tree/rano): `pip_install("git+https://github.com/aaronkujawa/MONAI.git@rano")`